Shida18719/desk-hq/README.md

 #### __Client Goals__

-+ Create a program where the user can easily find information about the amenities and pricing of the space, so that I can make an informed decision about whether it is the right fit for me and my business.
++ Create a program where the user can easily find information about the amenities and pricing of the space, so that they can make an informed decision about whether it is the right fit for their business.

 + Create a program that clearly list the available amenities such as high-speed internet, printing facilities, and meeting rooms, as well as the different booking options, such as daily passes, Training Rooms, private offices etc.